dfinity/sdk/docs/cli-reference/dfx-cache.md

 ### Examples

-You can use the `dfx cache delete` command to permanently delete versions of the IC SDK u that you no longer want to use.
-For example, you can run the following command to delete the IC SDK u version `0.6.2`:
+You can use the `dfx cache delete` command to permanently delete versions of the IC SDK that you no longer want to use.
+For example, you can run the following command to delete the IC SDK version `0.6.2`:

 ``` bash
 dfx cache delete 0.6.2